YajingHao/ZetaSuite/README.md

    `unzip gencode.v28.annotation.bed.zip`

 ##### 5) GeneID transfer files: Transfer transcript name to GeneID.
-You can construct the file directly from the gtf files downloaded from [Genecode database](https://www.gencodegenes.org/human/).
+You can construct the file directly from the gtf files downloaded from [Gencode database](https://www.gencodegenes.org/human/).

   You can find this file in **example** folder: *geneID_transcriptID_geneName_V28*